hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 * `rbd_image` - (Required) The rados image name.
 For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
 * `rbd_pool` - (Optional) The rados pool name.
 Default is rbd.
 For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it.
 * `read_only` - (Optional) Whether to force the read-only setting in VolumeMounts.
 Defaults to false.
 For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
 * `secret_ref` - (Optional) Name of the authentication secret for RBDUser.
 If provided overrides keyring.
 Default is nil.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
+For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it. see [secret_ref](#secret_ref) for more details.

 ### `secret_ref`